chetangawai/gharwalaswad/content/posts/2020-07-12/index.md

 ---

 <p>
-You scream, I cream, we all scream for ice cream!
+You scream, I scream, we all scream for ice cream!
 And what makes it more delicious and refreshing is the fresh flavour of Mango, the king of fruits!
 <p>Making ice creams at home is so much fun, especially for kids.
 Sharing a simple recipe with minimum ingredients and effort.</p>

 <p>